deepfryed/swift-db-postgres/README.md

 ### Typecast support

-The Adapter, Statement and Result classes understand the following Ruby and Postgres types and will attempt to typecast values in either direction appropriately.
+The library understands the following Ruby and Postgres types and will attempt to typecast values in either direction appropriately.
 Types not listed below will be stringified on the way in to the database and returned as a raw string value on the way out.

 ```
 ╭────────────────┬─────────────────────╮